 Leaves of Absence for Master’s Degree Students

-A student may take a voluntary leave of absence for not more than one year, or two academic terms.
-Occasionally, a program director might approve the extension of a leave of absence beyond one academic year or term, usually for medical reasons.
-Leaves beyond four consecutive semesters are not allowed.
-The deadline for application for a leave of absence is listed in the Academic Calendar, and there is no guarantee that applications received after that date will be approved.
+A student may take a voluntary Leave of Absence for not more than one year, or two academic terms.
+A student must have been enrolled for at least one semester prior to taking a leave.
+Occasionally, a Program Director might approve the extension of a Leave of Absence beyond one academic year or term, usually for medical reasons.
+Absences beyond four consecutive semesters are not allowed.
+The deadline for application for a Leave of Absence is usually before the start of the semester, and there is no guarantee that applications received after that date will be approved.
 A $15 fee will be charged for petitions received after the deadline.
-Students should fill out a leave-of-absence petition, available from the Office of Student Services Gund 422, 4th Floor, which must be approved by the program director.
+Students, who have contacted the Registrar and received the petition, must get approval from their Program Director.

 The deadline for taking a LOA without becoming liable for payment of tuition is listed in the Academic Calendar and under the section on Tuition and Expenses.
 After that date, tuition is charged to the end of the tuition period in which a student takes a LOA.